 Formulated for all coat types, the Puppy Cologne is ideal for freshening your puppys coat between grooms.
 It can even be used on your pets bedding to help keep smells away!

 Positive pet parenting

 Positive or reward based behavioural training is widely accepted to be the most effective and enjoyable way to encourage dogs to behave in the ways that we want.
-This concept really hinges on capturing and rewarding desirable behaviours (with food and praise) while ignoring undesirable ones.
+This concept really hinges on capturing and rewarding desirable behaviours (with treats and praise) while ignoring undesirable ones.

 Contrary to popular belief, attempting to stop unwanted behaviours by yelling, picking up or interacting with your dog in any way can actually encourage them; your dog may well see any form of attention as positive reinforcement.
 Of course the use of physical force such as hitting, kicking or smacking is also not considered an appropriate or humane way to train a dog.